-- Planning and setting work for their class or year group (in the case of staff absence/ illness) - Timetable including phonics/ maths/ writing and foundation subjects in line with EYFS/ NC expectations all uploaded to TEAMS / Website or Tapestry - with links and worksheets provided where appropriate (see Oak Academy) - Feedback to pupils: YNR -teachers will respond to all work/ photos uploaded Y1-4 teachers will feedback via purple mash/ TEAMS/ email all work to be responded to
+- Planning and setting work for their individual children or class - Timetable including phonics/ maths/ writing and foundation subjects in line with EYFS/ NC expectations all uploaded via email or to TEAMS / Website or Tapestry - with links and worksheets provided where appropriate (see Oak Academy) - Feedback to pupils: YNR -teachers will respond to all work/ photos uploaded Y1-4 teachers will feedback via purple mash/ TEAMS/ email all work to be responded to.

-- Pastoral support -regular 'Keeping in Touch' phone calls contact made by school staff in addition to emails to keep in contact - 'welfare' checks made by SLT/ Office/ SENDco weekly on known families - Pastoral support for staff: at least weekly by SLT to check wellbeing - TAs: to support teacher where possible and access CPD as directed - Vulnerable/ disadvantaged- paper copies to be made available and issued (via school office) of home learning as a weekly block of work - parents notified by class teacher - Safeguarding: all staff to be mindful of safeguarding particularly for more vulnerable and report as needed and adhering to the Staff Code of Conduct at all times.
+- Pastoral support regular 'Keeping in Touch' phone calls contact made by school staff in addition to emails to keep in contact - 'welfare' checks made by SLT/ Office/ SENDco weekly - TAs: to support teacher where possible and access CPD as directed - Vulnerable/ disadvantaged- paper copies to be made available and issued (via school office) of home learning as a weekly block of work - parents notified by class teacher - Safeguarding: all staff to be mindful of safeguarding particularly for more vulnerable and report as needed and adhering to the Staff Code of Conduct at all times.